Course Missive

 Incomplete Policy

 We expect everyone to complete the course on time.
 However, we certainly understand that there may be factors beyond your control, such as health problems and family crises, that prevent you from finishing the course on time.
 If you feel you cannot complete the course on time, please discuss with the instructor the possibility of being given a grade of Incomplete for the course and setting a schedule for completing the course in the upcoming year.
+Requests for incompletes must be made before the end of the semester and must be accompanied by a note from a Dean or from Health Services.

 Getting Help